cslarsen/csl.name/_drafts/scheme-tutorial.md

 ---

 <p class="lead">
-Here I will give you a quick introduction to Scheme.
-We'll be using the latest R<sup>7</sup>RS standard.
+This is a <em>work-in-progress</em> introduction to the Scheme programming language.
+Specifically, it's aimed at the latest version, R<sup>7</sup>RS.
+This little tutorial will be updated in the time ahead, so be sure to post comments so I know what needs to be done!
 </p>

 About Scheme